Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Quantum feedback

-Register $A$\ should be prepared in a sharp state.
-The overall initial state of the two registers, at time $t_{0}$, is:
+The overall initial state of the three registers, at time $t_{0}$, is:

-In order to prepare register $B$ in the desired problem setting, at time\ $t_{0}$ Bob should measure its \textit{content}, namely the observable $\hat{B}$ of eigenstates the basis vectors $\left\vert 00\right\rangle _{B},\left\vert 01\right\rangle _{B},...$ and eigenvalues respectively $00,01,...$.
+In order to prepare the problem setting, at time\ $t_{0}$ Bob measures the \textit{content} of register $B$, namely the observable $\hat{B}$ of eigenstates the basis vectors $\left\vert 00\right\rangle _{B},\left\vert 01\right\rangle _{B},...$ and eigenvalues respectively $00,01,...$.
 The measurement outcome is completely random.
 Say it comes out the drawer number $10$.
 The state immediately after measurement is:

-where $P_{B}$ is the projection of the quantum state induced by that particular Bob's measurement.
-Then Bob applies to register $B$ a unitary transformation $U_{B}$ that changes the random measurement outcome into the desired problem setting, say $01$:
+where $P_{B}$ is the projection of the quantum state induced by Bob's measurement.
+Then Bob applies to register $B$ a unitary transformation $U_{B}$ that changes the random measurement outcome into the desired problem setting, say $01$.
+At time $t_{1}$ we will have:

-Bob has changed the position of the ball from drawer $10$ to drawer $01$.
-For simplicity, we assume that $U_{B}$ bit by bit changes zeros into ones and ones into zeros.
-State (\ref{desired}) is the input state of the quantum algorithm in the representation extended to the process of setting the problem, which is the usual representation up to the ket $\left\vert 01\right\rangle _{B}$.
+State (\ref{random}) is the input state of the quantum algorithm in the representation extended to the process of setting the problem, which is the usual representation up to the ket $\left\vert 01\right\rangle _{B}$.

 We can see that this extension immediately calls for another one, this time concerning the actors (observers) on the stage.
-We have to resort to the relational quantum mechanics of Rovelli $\left[ 11\right] $.
-States (\ref{in}) through (\ref{desired}) constitute the description of the initial part of the quantum algorithm with respect to Bob, the problem setter, and any other observer who does not act on the problem solving process.
+We have to resort to the relational quantum mechanics of Rovelli $\left[ 13\right] $.
+States (\ref{in}) through (\ref{random}) constitute the description of the initial part of the quantum algorithm with respect to Bob, the problem setter, and any other observer who does not act on the problem solving process.
 They cannot be the description with respect to Alice, the problem solver.
-State (\ref{desired}), with register $B$\ in the sharp state $\left\vert 01\right\rangle _{B}$, would tell her, before she opens any drawer, that the ball is in drawer $01$.
-Of course the number of the drawer with the ball should be hidden to Alice.
-In computer science language, to her it is inside a \textit{black box}.
+State (\ref{random}), with register $B$\ in the sharp state $\left\vert 01\right\rangle _{B}$, would tell her, before she opens any drawer, that the ball is in drawer $01$.
+Of course the number of the drawer with the ball should be hidden to Alice -- to her it is inside the black box.

-To physically represent this fact, it suffices to retard the projection $P_{B}$ at the end of the unitary part of Alice's action (the projection induced by a quantum measurement can be retarded or advanced at will along a unitary evolution that respectively follows or precedes the measurement).
+To physically represent this fact, it suffices to retard the projection $P_{B}$\ until the end of the unitary part of Alice's action.
 This yields the representation of the quantum algorithm with respect to Alice.